 Aloe 'Green Sand'

-Aloe 'Vito' is a small, but dramatic Aloe that produces rosettes which slowly grow up to 6 inches (15 cm) long, lance-shaped leaves that have deep rose colored, nubby spots down the center and along the leaf margin.
+Aloe 'Vito', also known as Aloe 'Green Sand', is a small, slow-growing succulent that produces rosettes of lance-shaped leaves with nubby deep rose-colored spots down the center and along the margins.
+Leaves are up to 6 inches (15 cm) long.
 The flower stalk is a long inflorescence with orange-red flowers.

 How to Grow and Care